 Many of the items available in the Special Collections Research Center are listed in Mirlyn.

-The way to limit your search to only searching for items in Special Collections is to change the "Location" as shown in the screenshot to the right.
+The way to limit your search to only searching for items in the Special Collections Research Center is to change the "Location" as shown in the screenshot to the right.
 The red arrow highlights a drop down menu you can use to select "Special Collections" as your location of where to look for information.

-An additional feature which will help you find relevant items in Special Collection is to limit your search by year of publication (green arrow on the right).
+An additional feature which will help you find relevant items is to limit your search by year of publication (green arrow on the right).
 For example, in this screenshot the years 1500-1700 have been entered.
 This means the items found will need to have been published between 1500 and 1700.

 You will also need to enter some type of relevant keyword to make sure that you get a list of results when doing this search.
 In this example, the blue arrow shows that the keyword "literature" has been entered.
 Ideally, using this type of keyword will mean that you find items that in some way talk about literature or are a piece of literature.

 You may also limit your search by language; meaning, the language the book has been published in.
 It's not highlighted in the example to the right, but section below "location" gives you the option to limit your language of material.

 The image on the right shows you the information for one of the books which was found when doing the search shown in step #2.
 What you can tell from this image is that this book is in English, was authored by 6 people, and was published in 1525 (look at line of information next to "Published").
 More information is also listed under the "Holdings" tab (light green box).
 What we see is that the item is in the "Special Collections General and Rare" Library and it has a call # of PA8360 J6 H63 1525 (green arrow).

 So great, now that you've found a book you want to see, how do you actually get your hands on the item?